pyOpenSci/software-peer-review/_sources/open-source-software-submissions/author-guide.md

 ## Submission for Peer Review
-To request peer review, start a new issue in the [pyOpenSci/software-review](https://github.com/pyOpenSci/software-review) repository and fill out the "Submit Software for Review" issue template.
+To request peer review, start a new issue in the [pyOpenSci/software-review](https://github.com/pyOpenSci/software-review) repository and fill out the [Submit Software for Review](https://github.com/pyOpenSci/software-review/issues/new?assignees=&labels=1%2Feditor-checks%2C+New+Submission%21&template=submit-software-for-review.md&title=) issue template.
 For more information on the process and timeline for review, see our [section on the review process](../open-source-software-peer-review/intro).